“Sustainability” is becoming meaningless

 Yet few offer proof, transparency, or even simple insight or reports on what they’re truly doing behind the scenes.
 With everyone using the word and so few supporting their statements, the term is losing its weight.
 It’s becoming overused.
 Redundant.
 Almost meaningless.

 As someone who genuinely values environmental responsibility—something that guides my choices in daily life, purchasing habits, and ecological footprint—it’s becoming increasingly difficult to express that belief in a way that feels authentic.
 That shows it’s something I am passionate about.
+The term has been so diluted that it no longer captures the depth of what it means to care about impact.

 Focus on actions, not labels.
 Be transparent.